drB-dotjpg/DiscordFortniteBot2/HowToPlay/HowToPlay.md

 *All images taken during an in development build of the game and may look different from the final build*

 At its core, fortnite bot is a turn based battle royale game.
 The map is comprised of tiles that you can move on.
-Think of it like a game of chess, except its has guns and its on discord.
+Think of it like a game of chess, except its has guns and it's on discord.
 The end goal of the game is to be the last player alive.

 ## The World